rostok/rain-world-save-editor/README.md

 This creates sav file with updated checksum.
 If put into savegame folder it should now introduce changes to the game.

+# Fix shortcut
+To fix the CAMPAIGNTIME by copying last two values or capping the numbers one can use `-f` fix option.

+    python rwsave.py -f sav

+Original file is first backed up and then overwritten.

 # License
 MIT